Coupons

 Material Selection for Temperature Resistant PCBs

 Selecting laminates with high glass transition temperature prevents softening and warpage during thermal excursions.
 Materials engineered for low coefficient of thermal expansion minimize stress at interfaces with ceramic sensors or metal housings.
 Thicker copper weights improve current carrying capacity and heat dissipation in power sections.
 Multilayer constructions with controlled impedance stacks support high-speed sensor interfaces.
 Fabricators apply qualification tests to verify material stability under combined humidity and temperature cycles.
 This foundation supports overall robust PCB design in fluctuating thermal profiles.
+For detailed guidance on choosing substrates that meet IPC-4101 standards in demanding conditions, see our Understanding PCB Materials: A Guide to IPC-4101 Standards.

 High-Tg Laminate Cross-Section